fschwaiger/matlab-grid/README.md

 [data, iter] = grid.at(42)
 ```

-All these subreferencing operations are applicable to assignments as well.
+All these sub-referencing operations are applicable to assignments as well.
 Use `()` to insert a sub-grid and `{}` to insert data.

 ```matlab